sealedsins/torei/content/stories/special-gift.md

 Despite the beauty of the view, Maria knew that she was not free to enjoy it.
 As a personal servant, she was bound to her household and had no say in how she spent her days.
 But still, the sight of the landscape gave her a small sense of solace, a reminder that there was a world beyond the confines of her servitude.

 With a deep breath, Maria pushed her thoughts aside and focused on the tasks ahead.
 She slipped on and adjusted her gas mask, making sure it was properly secured in place.
 The mask hid her features from view, giving her an anonymous look that was common among servants on Torei.
-With her face obscured by the tinted lens, she felt a sense of detachment from the world around her, as if she was just a machine performing her duties.
+With her face obscured by the panoramic tinted lens, she felt a sense of detachment from the world around her, as if she was just a machine performing her duties.

 As she locked the suit and headed out of her room, her body already started to glisten with a thin sheen of sweat under the tight embrace of her daily uniform.